240415-NET/trainer-code/TrackMyStuffDemo/TrackMyStuffConsole/AppPlanningDocument.md

     b.
 Include items added to list in the current session

-  3. Offer option for 4. to return sort by Purchase Date or by Category or Original Cost or default to return as entered Sort Options:
+  3. Offer option for 4. to return sort by Purchase Date or by Category or Original Cost or default to return as entered
-    "PurchaseDate"
-    "Category"
-    "Cost"
-      a.
-Use a new list and not the current user's List<Item,string> to preserve order

   4. Write to Console a numbered list of Type, Description, Purchase Date, Original Cost public void DisplayDescriptions(List<Item,string> dispList, string sortOrder = "")